mjgoins/kvm-manager/README.md

 At this point, your virtual server is created, however, it has no operating system and it has not been started.

-There are two options for installing debian onto the virtual server:
+There are three options for installing debian onto the virtual server:

+ * debian-installer
  * netboot
  * iso (like a CD install)

+"debian-installer" is the simplest, but it requires that you have one of the debian-installer-netboot packages installed (e.g. `debian-installer-9-netboot-amd64`):

+    touch /home/$GUESTNAME/vms/$GUESTNAME/debian-installer

+Once the guest starts with the installer, you can remove this file to avoid booting back into the installer.

-To use netboot, make sure you have a working DHCP server running on your host server and offering addresses over your bridge interface.
+To use the "netboot" method, make sure you have a working DHCP server running on your host server and offering addresses over your bridge interface.

 Then, indicate that the server should boot via the network with:

     touch /home/$GUESTNAME/vms/$GUESTNAME/netboot

-Alternatively, you can make a debian boot ISO image:
+Finally, you can make a debian boot ISO image:

  *  Make the directory /usr/local/share/ISOs
  *  Create a serial console enabled debian installer.